-I'm fond of every one of these animals, and some are especially dear.
+I'm fond of every one of my animals, but these ones are especially dear.
 I'm looking for homes that love to dote on their goats!
 The most important things are ability and desire to care for them appropriately and lovingly.
-A few are available on adoption, and some of these have special needs as noted.
+Most of these are retired from breeding for one reason or another.
+A few have special needs as noted.

 Chou Chou (pronounced shoo-shoo) -small, black 4 year old Nigerian doe, very sweet and affectionate little introvert.
 She is the Yin to her bff Essie's Yang.
 Sidles up to you and gently tugs on your coat for attention.
 Adorable.
 Retired from breeding after difficult birth with trauma.

 Demelza is a sweet doeling that was born this spring (April 2019), who developed an umbilical hernia.
 While the herniated tissue itself resolved on its own, the muscle tissue never full closed.
 This puts her at risk of another hernia or rupture during the latter part of pregnancy.
 Surgery could possibly repair it, but it's expensive and would be hard on her.
 After a lot of thought, we decided it's not worth putting Demelza through all that, when she can live a perfectly full, happy, healthy pet life.

 Squiffy: 2019 wether.
 Very, very, small and sickly as a baby but seemed to have turned around and then broke his leg!
 Very sweet and gentle natured, loves cuddles.
 Excellent therapy goat prospect.
 I would like Squiffy to go with his BFF Mr. Potato Head, listed below.